RavenAoiffe/serien/README.md

 - Open a new terminal and run *npm install* for get the dependencies
 - Then run *npm run dev* for start the project
 - Open the localhost

+# Unit Test

+- The library used for testing was https://vitest.dev/
+- The dependencies must be dowload with the npm install
+- Write in the terminal *npm run test* for check the test cases